-New Jersey Become Second State In The U.S. To Ban Child Marriage
+New Jersey Becomes Second State In The U.S. To Ban Child Marriage

 — Bloomberg (@business) June 22, 2018

-According to data obtained by the State Health Department there were slightly more than 3,600 minors married in the state of New Jersey between the years of 1995 and 2015.
+According to data obtained by the State Health Department, there were slightly more than 3,600 minors married in the state of New Jersey between the years of 1995 and 2015.
 The data showed that roughly 95 percent were between the ages of 16 and 17, making the other 5 percent under the age of 16.

 Statistics also show that roughly 170,000 children under the age of 18 became married in 38 different states (where this data is available) between the years of 2000 and 2010.
 These statistics average out to roughly 17,000 child marriages per year within the U.S.

 Assemblywoman Nancy Munoz, one of the prime sponsors of the bill, noted that getting the bill to pass was not an easy task.

 “Marriage is a loving bond between two people.
 Forcing young girls into arranged marriages is harmful and a violation of their basic human rights.
 Getting this law passed was a long fight, but well worth it.
 I appreciate my colleagues support in helping this legislation became law.”